nwhator/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ## Directory: 0x15-javascript-web_jquery

 All exercises are organized in the `0x15-javascript-web_jquery` directory.
 Dive into each exercise's respective directory to find the HTML files and JavaScript scripts for practice.
-Happy coding! ð¥ï¸â¨
+Happy coding! 🖥️✨